Romeo-LEON/through_glasses/README.md

 - Python 3
 - User research / testing

-I invite you to discover the project comprehensively by downloading the pitch and the html file !
+I invite you to discover the project comprehensively by downloading the pitch and see the notion page [here](https://www.notion.so/PwAI-Group-2-6370c9d199f94e91b910cec70876aa29)!
 Happy reading 😄